Beginners who wish to learn about electronics are going to enjoy this post!

-It shows you how to build a simple magnetic field sensor circuit.
+It explains how to construct a simple circuit for a magnetic field sensor.

 What is a Magnetic Field Sensor:

-A Magnetic Field Sensor Circuit is an electronic circuit designed to detect and measure the strength of magnetic fields in its vicinity.
+Magnetic field sensor circuits are mainly used to detect and measure the strength of magnetic fields in their surroundings.

-These circuits typically utilize hall effect sensors, which are devices that produce a voltage proportional to the strength and polarity of an external magnetic field.
+These circuits normally use Hall effect sensors which are devices that produce a voltage proportional to the strength and polarity of an external magnetic field.

 Circuit Working: